textpattern/textpattern.github.io/administration/sections-panel.md

 In order to quickly select ranges of sections click the checkbox of the first section you want to mark, press and hold the shift key, then click the checkbox of the last section in the range.
 All sections between will be checked too.
 You can add ranges to your selection by repeating these steps.

 For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
-The following changes are available:

-* Uses page
-* Uses style
-* Section appears on front page?
-* Syndicate articles in this section?
-* Include this section in site search?
-* Delete

-When selecting a 'Change'-option you will get another drop-down-list which will give you the values to choose from, e.g. the list of pages or styles available.
 After selecting the options you want to perform click 'Go' to start the changes.
-A pop-up window will ask "Are you sure?" and then (if 'yes') the changes will be performed.

 ## Pages and sections listed per page